Starbucks Inspired Frosted Maple Oat Scones

 - Turn out onto a floured surface and gently pat into a circle with floured hands (be careful not to overwork the dough – just pat it all into a circle shape, about 1-1/2 inches thick).

 - At this point decide between 8 large scones or 12 smaller scones (the smaller scones are pictured here): for 8 scones, divide large circle into 8 triangles, separate them and place a couple inches apart on prepared baking sheet; for 12 scones, cut large circle in half and gently form each into smaller circles – cut each of these into 6 triangles and place on prepared sheet.

 - Bake about 15 minutes, or until lightly browned.
 Transfer to a wire rack with wax paper underneath to catch any frosting drips.

-- Make frosting by combining the remaining maple syrup with the powdered sugar with a whisk until smooth (you may need to adjust the amount of powdered sugar to get the consistency you desire – I like more of a frosting than a glaze, but it’s your choice).
+- Make frosting by combining the remaining 1/4 cup maple syrup with the powdered sugar in a small bowl and whisk until smooth (you may need to adjust the amount of powdered sugar to get the consistency you desire – I like more of a frosting than a glaze, but it’s your choice).

-Other Quick Sweet Breads You May Like:
+Other Quick Breads You May Like: